Revisiting the Neural Tangent Kernel: the role of large width and depth: Theoretical assumptions

 Introducing biases via $\beta > 0$ changes $\Sigma^{(L)}$ and $\Theta_{\infty}^{(L)}$.
 Therefore, Proposition~\ref{prop:correlated_sigma} does not hold in its exact form.
-However, we can show that in the limit $L \to \infty$, the kernel $\bar{\Theta}_{\infty}^{(L)}$ converges to a constant matrix whose entries are all equal.
-By the same token, we can apply the ideas of Theorem~\ref{thm:rde}, and we obtain a limiting expression for $f_\infty$.
+However, we can show that in the limit $L \to \infty$, the kernel $\bar{\Theta}_{\infty}^{(L)}$ converges to an invertible matrix whose off-diagonal entries are all equal.
+By the same token, we can apply the ideas of Theorem~\ref{thm:deep_stable_ntk}, and we obtain a stable expression for $f_t$.
 In the general list of properties for $\kappa^{(L)}$ that is found in Section~\ref{sec:experiments}, the value of $\hat{L} = 2$ as the limiting kernel becomes positive definite on the sphere for $L \geq 2$.